uptrace/uptrace-php/example/otlp-traces/README.md

 UPTRACE_DSN=https://<token>@api.uptrace.dev/<project_id> php main.php
 ```

-To view metrics, open [app.uptrace.dev](https://app.uptrace.dev/) and navigate to the Metrics ->
-Explore tab.
+To view the trace, click on the link in the console output.